 For those who want to spend a hiking-filled day away from the hustle of mainstream tourism, with the connection to nature, this is the hike they want to do.
 It is worth every minute and I would highly recommend the Great Wall one day hike from Jinshanling to Simatai West for you.
 You will be extremely satisfying to complete it although you might have sore leg muscles for a couple of days.
 Enjoy, and be safe.

-Plan your whole day around the Great Wall hike from Jinshanling to Simatai West.
-Leave early from Beijing, allow at least 2 hours to arrive at your starting point, 4-5 hours trekking time and another 2 hours to return to Beijing.
+Recommended time for visit: Plan your whole day around the Great Wall hike from Jinshanling to Simatai West.
+Leave early from Beijing, allow at least 2.5 hours to arrive at your starting point, 4-5 hours trekking time and another 2.5 hours to return to Beijing.